michel1991/ocp-java-11/modulars/README.md

 It does not use a .bytecode file.
 When running a Java program, you pass just the name of the class without the .class extension.

-### Which are valid modes for the jmod command?
-(Choose all that apply.)
-*  A. add
-*  B. create
-*  C. delete
-*  D. describe
-*  E. extract
-*  F. list
-*  G. show

-This is another question you just have to memorize.
-The jmod command has five modes you need to be able to list: create, extract, describe, list, and hash.
-The hash operation is not an answer choice.
-The other four are making options B, D, E, and F correct.

 ##### Suppose you have the commands javac, java, and jar.
 ##### How many of them support a --show-module-resolution option?